oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_data_guard_association_module.rst

 ..
 Description

-- This module allows the user to create a DataGuardAssociation resource in Oracle Cloud Infrastructure
+- This module allows the user to create and update a DataGuardAssociation resource in Oracle Cloud Infrastructure
 - For *state=present*, creates a new Data Guard association.
 A Data Guard association represents the replication relationship between the specified database and a peer database.
 For more information, see `Using Oracle Data Guard <https://docs.cloud.oracle.com/Content/Database/Tasks/usingdataguard.htm>`_.
 - All Oracle Cloud Infrastructure resources, including Data Guard associations, get an Oracle-assigned, unique ID called an Oracle Cloud Identifier (OCID).
 When you create a resource, you can find its OCID in the response.
 You can also retrieve a resource's OCID by using a List API operation on that resource type, or by viewing the resource in the Console.
 For more information, see `Resource Identifiers <https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm>`_.
 - This resource has the following action operations in the :ref:`oci_data_guard_association_actions <ansible_collections.oci_data_guard_association_actions_module>` module: failover, reinstate, switchover.